FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 19th June 2017.md

 The Baggot Estate would also require higher annual maintenance and the

-presence of a park ranger with obvious cost implications.--- 10
+presence of a park ranger with obvious cost implications.
+---
+10

 Resources are not available for these works or the staffing issues that will arise.